Mutton Kaari

 -

-Gradually add 2 cups reserved stock, stirring continuously to prevent splitting.
+Gradually add 2 cups of reserved stock, stirring continuously to prevent splitting.
 As it thickens, add 1 more cup and keep stirring.

 -